 UBC Let's Talk Science Teacher Partnership Program

 The Teacher Partnership Program (TPP) pairs a volunteer scientist with a teacher in the Vancouver community.
 This program exposes the students to a working scientist and helps the teacher supplement the class's science curriculum.

 Scientists and Professors in Residence in Rural Schools

 UBC's Scientist in Residence program offers engaging science demonstrations to students and teachers in rural communities and small towns and cities.
 Graduate students from UBC Science department visit communities and interact with students and teachers at schools, inspiring young minds and refreshing teachers’ interests in science education.
 The programming combines hands-on activities and shows for the students to engage them and inspire their interest in science as it applies to our current world.

 In Service Math Teacher Initiatives

-Two UBC Mathematics faculty (Mark MacLean and Wayne Nagata) initiated a Teachers Circle on Aboriginal Mathematics Education to explore various mathematics topics encountered in teaching.
-The goal is to support the teachers as they learn to implement effective teaching strategies for Aboriginal students.
+Two UBC Mathematics faculty (Mark MacLean and Wayne Nagata) initiated a Teachers Circle on Indigenous Mathematics Education to explore various mathematics topics encountered in teaching.
+The goal is to support the teachers as they learn to implement effective teaching strategies for Indigenous students.